Personal Immigration Service

 We offer a range of services suited to your personal immigration situation, including preparing and submitting visa applications, immigration reviews or representing you in your appeal or challenge of a refusal decision.

-Your British citizenship application will also require two referees who can establish your identity.
+Your British citizenship application will also require two referees who can establish the child's identity.

-You can decide who they are so long as they meet the meet the requirements.
+You can decide who they are so long as they meet the requirements.
 Broadly these requirements are that:

 Your application might still be successful if you are unable to provide two referees (for example, for young children) but you will need to explain why you are unable to do so and it is recommended that you seek appropriate legal advice.

-The documents needed for a British citizenship application depend on individual circumstances.
+The documents needed for a British citizenship application depend on the registration route and the individual circumstances.
 However, the main documents you need to provide include:

 When it comes to obtaining reliable legal advice, Seraphus is your dedicated source of expert guidance.